-Last week, we attended the CES (Consumer Electronics Show) 2016 which wrapped up January
+As traditions holds, I attended the CES (Consumer Electronics Show) 2018 which wrapped up in

-3,800 exhibitors unveiled their latest technologies at venues all over Las Vegas.
-CES showcased the
+More than 3,800 exhibitors unveiled their latest technologies at venues all over Las Vegas.
+CES

-latest wave of products and technologies that are connecting the world, enhancing lives and solving
+showcased the latest wave of products and technologies that are connecting the world, enhancing

-global challenges.
+lives and solving global challenges.
 Over 170,000 industry professionals attended the show.
-Like every CES, there was
+Like every

 Technology now touches every facet of our lives, from providing an immersing home theater